A Shape Dynamics Tutorial: Relativity Without Relativity

 The other side of the Euler--Lagrange equations is (since we are treating $\varphi$ here as a test field with no backreaction on the metric, we ignore all the terms that depend on $\varphi$ in the following equation)

 where it's easy to show that

 Taken together, the above equations give the equations of motion of linearized gravity on a flat background.
 It is well known that these equations represent spin-2 gravitons propagating, in the coordinates we used, with a speed set to $1$ \cite{FeynmansLecturesOnGravitation}.
+Now consider the scalar field: the two terms of its Euler--Lagrange equations are